 A group of rebellious teenage orphans who discovered the orb, including Terra (Jami Gertz), Jason (Jason Patric), and Daniel (Lukas Haas), tries to escape the orphanage on their roller skates to live a free life.

 Multiple turns in events then lead to a roller derby fight between the teenage orphans and Darstar (Adrian Pasdar), who schemed to swipe the orb.
+This is an early roller blade movie that’s cheesy and fun even today.

 Flash-forward to the late 2000s, Whip it is one of the most recently produced roller skating movies by Drew Barrymore.